kazahara/bandori-party-api/README.md

+## Requirements
++ node 8.x

 ## Methods

 ### get(endpoint[, parameters || id])

-> Currently the optional parameters doesn't work.
-Only the page parameter works on parameters right now
+> Currently the optional parameters doesn't work. <br />Only the page parameter works on parameters right now

 **Note**: *parameters* is the same as the [documentation](https://github.com/SchoolIdolTomodachi/BanGDream/wiki/BanG-Dream!-Girls-Band-API).